• Skip to primary navigation

 But by all means, if you would like to try real crab meat I'm sure it would taste even better.
 You may also want to try our crab stuffed mushrooms if you like real crab meat.

 For the shrimp I used cooked salad shrimp, it was an 8-ounce package that said 100-200 shrimp inside.
 I found this to be a good amount for this salad.
+Just make sure to use deveined shrimp or you will need to devein them.

 The ingredients for a pasta salad in a large bow.

 When the pasta is all done cooking, drain all the water off.
 Having the noodles in the colander is the perfect time to run cold water over the noodles to help cool them down some.
+Or allow them to sit for a few minute in an ice bath.

 A bowl that has mayo, sugar, and ranch dressing for a pasta salad with seafood.